How Do Exhaust Brakes Work and What Are Their Benefits?

 The best way to explain this is to compare them to a normal brake.
 When you apply a normal brake, your vehicle slows down gradually.
 If you want to stop your vehicle from moving forward, you must apply enough pressure to slow it down.
 Once slowed down, release the brake and let gravity take over.

 If you were to use an exhaust brake instead, you could stop your vehicle immediately.
 Then, you would create a vacuum around your tires instead of applying pressure to slow your vehicle.
-This vacuum pulls the air out of the tire and makes it harder to stick to the ground.
+This vacuum pulls the air out of the tire, making it harder to stick to the ground.
 When you remove the vacuum, the tire begins to spin freely again.

-This method of stopping your vehicle is much more effective because it requires no extra effort from you.
-You do not need to step on the brake pedal to slow down your vehicle; you need to remove the vacuum.
+This method of stopping your vehicle is much more effective because it requires no extra effort.
+You do not need to step on the brake pedal to slow down your vehicle; you must remove the vacuum.

 The advantages of exhaust brakes

 The brakes are an indispensable safety feature of any vehicle.
-It is possible for you to hurt yourself if you collide head-on with something.
+You can hurt yourself if you collide head-on with something.
 The same goes for pedestrians, who may not see you coming.
-That's why they are so important.
+That’s why they are so important.
 But what about the environment?
-What's the point of saving gas if you still have to drive somewhere?
+What’s the point of saving gas if you still have to drive somewhere?

 Exhaust brakes are supposed to help reduce emissions.
 By reducing the friction between your tires and the road, you can significantly limit the pollution caused by vehicles.
 According to EPA, every 1% reduction in rolling resistance can lead to a 3.5% reduction in carbon dioxide emissions.